YunoHost/doc/burn_or_copy_iso.md

 ### With `dd`

-If you are on Linux / Mac and know your way around command line, you may also flash your USK stick or SD card with `dd`.
+If you are on GNU/Linux / macOS and know your way around command line, you may also flash your USB stick or SD card with `dd`.
 You can identify which device corresponds to your USB stick or SD card with `fdisk -l` or `lsblk`.
-An SD card name typically is something like `/dev/mmcblk0`.
+A typical SD card name is something like `/dev/mmcblk0`.
 BE CAREFUL and make sure you got the right name.

 Then run :